 You can ask for advice from SUBU Advice or AskBU Students’ Service if you need to.
 You will then need to complete the Appeal Form (available in the ‘Appeals’ section of the Important Information page) and submit this to your Education Service Manager within ten working days of receiving your results.

 An academic appeal can only be considered on one or more the following grounds:

 - there has been a material irregularity or significant administrative error in the assessment process

 - the assessment was not conducted in accordance with the regulations for the programme

-- a student’s performance in assessment has been affected by illness or other factors which, for valid reason(s), s/he was unable to divulge before the meeting of the Assessment Board (see 6J - Exceptional Circumstances including Extensions: Policy and Procedure)
+- a student’s performance in assessment has been affected by illness or other factors which, for valid reason(s), they were unable to divulge before the meeting of the Assessment Board (see 6J - Exceptional Circumstances including Extensions: Policy and Procedure)

 - there has been bias or the perception of bias in the assessment process / consideration of the Appeal.

 You will also need to provide evidence to support your claim.

 Please be aware that an appeal based on the fact that you disagree with the grade or marks that you have been given will not be considered within the grounds listed above.
 This would be questioning the academic judgement of the markers and/ or assessment board.